jpbede/rfc-cfbl-address-header/draft-benecke-cfbl-address-header.md

 For example, complaint FBL addresses can be flooded with spam.
 This is an existing problem with any existing email address and is not created by this document.

-The e-mail sender must take appropriate measures.
+The email sender must take appropriate measures.
 One possible countermeasure would be a rate limit for the delivering IP.
-However, this should be done with caution; normal FBL e-mail traffic must not be affected.
+However, this should be done with caution; normal FBL email traffic must not be affected.

 ## Automatic suspension of an account
 Sending an FBL report against a mailbox can cause the account holder to be unreachable if an automatic account suspension occurs too quickly.